 My personal top place to visit in Israel (minus Eilat).

 - Cross to Sinai in Egypt.

 Ok, so I’m mostly going to skip over Eilat.
 The Red Sea is there which is rad but, otherwise, it’s a resort town: it feels like Vegas and it’s yukky and I don’t like it.
+Diving in Eilat is also a thing.
 So why talk about Eilat?
 Because everything around it is spectacular!

 - Why it’s awesome: The Negev Desert, the Red Sea, Sinai (in Egypt)… For me, southern Israel was the only part I found that was truly felt uniquely beautiful (including Mitzpe Ramon – yum) and it’s the most beautiful place in Israel for me.
 The Negev Desert legit looks like Mars at times and the Red Sea is crazy pretty!
 Sunrise, sunset… it’s all good!